Mattress Sizes: The Complete Guide to Choosing Your Perfect Fit

 Bed sizes vary to suit different lifestyles, body types, and room layouts.
 The right size provides comfort, space efficiency, and compatibility with your room design.

-• Twin (38″ x 75″) – Great for kids, teens, or compact spaces.
-Perfect for bunk beds or tight guest rooms.
+• Twin (38″ × 75″) – Ideal for children, small guest rooms, or compact spaces.

-• Twin XL (38″ x 80″) – Offers extra legroom for taller sleepers.
-Common in college dorms and small apartments.
+• Twin XL (38″ × 80″) – Adds extra legroom; often used in college dorms.

-• Full (54″ x 75″) – Wider than Twin, excellent for solo sleepers who enjoy stretching out.
+• Full / Double (54″ × 75″) – Good for solo sleepers wanting more width.

-• California King (72″ x 84″) – Designed for tall individuals.
-Slightly narrower but longer than a King.
+• California King (72″ × 84″) – Slightly narrower but longer – ideal for tall sleepers.

 Overview of bed sizes for different room types

-Knowing your bed size options is the foundation of a great night’s sleep.
+Knowing your bed size options is the foundation of choosing a great night’s sleep.
 Match the dimensions to your space and lifestyle for maximum comfort.

 7 Key Factors to Choose the Best Bed Size